taw27/OOP-Game-Show-App/README.md

 ## Modifications

-The following addition design modifications has been made to the starter design provided using CSS and JavaScript
+The following design modifications have been made to the starter design provided using CSS and JavaScript

-1. Fade in CSS transition for revealing matched letter
+1. Fade in CSS transition for revealing a matched letter
 2. Green color change for correct onscreen keys
 3. Red color change for incorrect onscreen keys
 4. Slide down and slide up transition for overlay modal